 The Research Institute is a separately incorporated subsidiary of Nationwide Children's Hospital whose mission is to conduct biomedical and behavioral research on the Nationwide Children's Hospital campus.

 Administratively, The Research Institute is divided into Centers of Emphasis including Biobehavioral Health, Cardiovascular and Pulmonary Research, Childhood Cancer, Gene Therapy, Injury Research and Policy, Innovation in Pediatric Practice, Microbial Pathogenesis, Molecular and Human Genetics, Perinatal Research, the Batelle Center for Mathematical Medicine, and Vaccines and Immunity and Clinical and Translational Research.
 Each of these Centers encompasses research topics which are relevant to Pediatric Critical Care Medicine.

 The Research Institute also has core facilities which offer the following state-of-the-art services to researchers: Biostatistics, DNA Sequencing, Functional Genomics, High Throughput Genotyping and Sequencing, Morphology, Flow Cytometry, Clinical Research Services, Transgenic and Embryonic Stem Cell, and Viral Vector.

-The Research Institute boasts over 110 Principal Investigators and 900 employees; received $69.4 million in external funding in 2010; and occupies over 500,000 square feet of research space.
+The Research Institute boasts over 110 Principal Investigators, 900 employees and occupies over 500,000 square feet of research space.
 Research faculty members also hold faculty appointments at The Ohio State University.
 Should a fellow’s area of interest lie outside the scope of The Research Institute, resources of the general university academic community can be made available.

 Important aspects of the PCCM fellows’ research experience at Nationwide Children's Hospital include:

 Research months are all call-free.